Tag: Richard Dawkins

 Kids today eh.
 Students eh well I never.
 Young people talk a strange lingo get offa my lawn wot wot.

 So what about Sommers’s talk at Oberlin?
 You probably know without looking.
 There was hostility, there were protests, there was talk of safe spaces and trigger warnings.
-There was probably a good … Read the rest
+There was probably a good deal of silliness, because people can be silly, yes even feminist undergraduates.
+Sommers gave a predictable little interview to Reason on the subject.

 I saw a discussion of a video of Dawkins talking to someone on a stage in front of an audience, which is an extract from the full video posted by the RDF.
 It’s an event at Kennesaw State University in Georgia last November 21.
 I watched the first four minutes of the extract because it’s interesting.
 I transcribed most of it for the purpose of saying what’s wrong with it.